aherrion25/weekend-redux-feedback-loop/README.md

-# Project Name
+# Redux-Feedback-Loop
-## Weekend-Redux-Feedback-Loop

 ## Description

-For this assignment, I will be creating a feedback form.
+This is an FeedBack form app.
 The feedback form will stretch over 4 views and have a review page with all the information from the previous 4 views and when submitted will go to the database.

 ### SETUP